Garage Door Seal: Complete Guide to Types, Benefits and Installation

 Without garage door seals, your garage is exposed to dust, debris, rain, snow and pests all year long.
 A properly sealed garage also boosts the energy efficiency of your home and helps keep it at a stable temperature.
 Installing bottom and perimeter seals is easy and inexpensive whether you hire a professional or do it yourself.

-But since this isn’t a one-size-fits-all product, you’ll need to familiarize yourself with the different types of garage door seals, their materials and how much they’re going to cost you on average.
+But since this isn’t a one-size-fits-all product, you’ll need to familiarize yourself with the different types of garage doors and seals, their materials and how much they’re going to cost you on average.
 We’ll unpack these important nuances, plus offer the pros and cons of each seal type.

 Types of Garage Door Seals: Which One Do You Need?